pywr/pywr/docs/manual/key_concepts/exceptions.md

 are raised for these cases respectively.

 Internal errors (i.e. `GLPKInternalError`) will invalidate the entire GLPK environment and is very difficult to recover from.
-In general if either of these errors occur users are recommended to debug their causes and re-load (ideally with an new process) the models.
+In general, if either of these errors occur users are recommended to debug their causes and re-load (ideally with an new process) the models.
 It is *not* recommended to attempt to catch these exceptions, recover and continue with a simulation.